keithledgerwood/WICLab-guide/04-security.md

     |If Okta FastPass is used |**The user must approve a prompt in Okta Verify or provide biometrics**|

 7. Click **Save**.
-8. Using the *vertical waffle*, move the new rule up to the top of the priority list.

 ### Experience a Passwordless Login

-1. Sign in to your org as the new employee, who is a member of the Marketing group.

-1. In the End-User Dashboard, open the **Office365** app.
+1. Launch a Chrome browser window using the Guest profile.
+1. Enter your Okta tenant URL in the browser.

-1. Click **Sign in with Okta FastPass** to sign in without using your password.
+1. At the Okta login, click **Sign in with Okta FastPass** .
+You will be signed in to the End-User Dashboard, no password required.

 ## Set Up User Behavioral Analytics